Satvik-ai/My_Data_Analytics_Project_Portfolio/README.md

-# My Data Analytics Project Portfolio
+# 📊 My Data Analytics Project Portfolio

+Welcome to my Data Analytics Portfolio!
+Here, I showcase projects where I applied end-to-end data analysis techniques using tools like Python, SQL, Excel, Tableau, and Power BI.

-Data Analysis Process :-
+### 🧠 Data Analysis Workflow

-1. Understand the problem :- Defining the business or project goals and laying out a plan to find a solution.
-Do the requirement gathering.
-Formulate the research question and hypothesis.
-Check the assumptions you are making
-2. Collect and gather the data from various sources
-3. Clean the data :- Remove the unwanted, redundant, and missing values that may impede analysis
-4. Explore and Analyse the data using business intelligence tools, data visualisation, data mining techniques and or predictive modelling.
+1. **Problem Understanding** – Define goals, collect requirements, and frame hypotheses.
+2. **Data Collection** – Gather data from databases, APIs, or public datasets.
+3. **Data Cleaning** – Handle missing, redundant, or inconsistent values.
+4. **Exploratory Data Analysis** – Use BI tools and statistical methods to uncover insights.
-5. Interpreting the results to gain insights.
+5. **Insight & Communication** – Visualize and interpret results to answer business questions.

-## Key Skills

-- Python, SQL, Excel, PowerBI, Tableau

-## My Projects
+## 🚀 My Projects

-Project Name  | Description | Skill
+🚀 Project  | 📄 Description | 🛠️ Skill
 ------------- | ------------- | -------------
 [ABC Bikes Data Analysis](https://drive.google.com/drive/folders/1m7moZaa7SrJI2guurc6NQOyAsZy9KlML?usp=drive_link)  | ABC Bike Services has collected data of all the bike rides and wants to know the answer to business questions listed in the task overview and the insights it conveys.
 Steps involved are data cleaning, analysis, interpreting the results to gain insights and creating a ppt presentation | Excel
 [Hotel Booking Data Analysis](https://drive.google.com/drive/folders/1uk-_853zTvwAe8plp4xp07-NHrqGjGpB?usp=drive_link)  | Hotel company is facing high cancellation rate and poor efficiency.
 It wants us to analyse its data and offer advice to address this problem | Python